nicnosis/iu-courses/fa19/j363/assignments/hw2.md

   width: 400px;
 }
 ```

+Remember that you will need at least one image for `about.html`.

 #### Buttons
 The default "order now" buttons are not very exciting.
 Use CSS to make them more presentable.
 You might find [this guide](https://www.w3schools.com/css/css3_buttons.asp) helpful.